MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/delegated-managed-service-accounts/delegated-managed-service-accounts-setting-up-dmsa.md

 ## Prerequisites

 - The **Active Directory Domain Services** role must be installed on your device.
 To learn more, see [Install or Uninstall Roles, Role Services, or Features](/windows-server/administration/server-manager/install-or-uninstall-roles-role-services-or-features).
-- Once the role is installed, your device must be promoted to a DC.
+- Once the role is installed, your device must be promoted to a Domain Controller (DC).
 In **Server Manager**, the flag icon displays a new notification, select **Promote this server to a domain controller**, then complete the necessary steps.
 - In Group Policy Object for client devices, **Kerberos** must be _enabled_ in the path **Computer Configuration\Administrative Templates\System\Kerberos**.

 ## Migrate to a dMSA